ubports/docs.ubports.com/appdev/webapp.rst

     ./alternate-webapp-generator.sh

-This should now create a folder in the same directory which is named after the app_name attribute from the config.cfg In this folder you will find a file called: namespace.app_name_app_version_all.click
+This should now create a folder in the same directory which is named after the app_name attribute from the config.cfg In this folder you will find a file called: app_name.namespace_app_version_all.click

 Upload it to OpenStore
 ----------------------

 This package can now be uploaded to  `OpenStore <https://open.uappexplorer.com/submit>`__.
-Just create an account an follow the instructions on the screen.
+Just login with your github or ubuntuone account and follow the instructions on the screen.